 You may choose to take less risk with your investments as you get older – and you should be able to switch your pension to other lower risk investments.
 If you’re not sure how to go about this, talk to your pension provider or you can pay for advice from an independent financial adviser.

 You might also want to check how much your pension and investment provider is charging you to look after your pension.
-If charges are high, this will eat into any returns.
+If charges are high, this could eat into any returns.

 Take the whole amount as cash in one go and get up to 25% of this tax-free.

 So, if you have a pension pot of £80,000 and cash it all in, the first £20,000 will be tax free – but you’ll pay income tax on the other £60,000 at your marginal rate of tax.
-There is the potential for those pension monies to tip your income into a higher income tax band, depending on your personal circumstances.
+There is the potential for your income in the current tax year to tip into higher bands, depending on your personal circumstances.
 This means you might end up paying more tax overall with this option, rather than if the withdrawals were spread out over multiple years.

 If you decide to access your pension, you’ll have to decide what to do with the money.
 And how you plan to fund your retirement if you withdraw fully.
 If you put your pension money in a savings account, the interest rate may be lower than inflation – and that means your cash will be losing real value when compared to the cost of goods and services.
 That means you might not be able to buy as much in the future with your money as you can now.